avraiem/manim_animations/README.md

-# Manim Animations for Master's Presentations
+# Manim Animations for my Master's Presentations

 This repository contains a collection of **Manim Community Edition (Python library)** animations created for my Master's degree presentations.
 The animations are designed to visually illustrate concepts from my research and make technical material more engaging and accessible.